Alanur-dev/F1-Project-Human-Power-vs-Horse-Power/README.md

 Overall, the explainability analysis provides a balanced narrative: **“horse power” (constructor performance) dominates globally, but “human power” (driver performance) often decides individual races.**

 ---
+## Fairness analysis:

+A team-level fairness check was performed using a bias gap metric (mean_pred − mean_true) to see whether XGBoost systematically over- or under-predicts points for certain constructors.
+The model generally preserves the overall ranking of top teams, but shows a slight under-prediction tendency for leading teams such as Mercedes, Red Bull and Ferrari, and a mild over-prediction for lower-performing teams like Haas and Alfa Romeo.